You'll find a mix of hip restaurants and Old West charm in Durango.

-Voted a finalist in Outside Magazine’s 2016 “Best Towns” category, Durango really lives up to its stellar reputation.
-Perched at 6,512 feet, this charming historic town has six craft breweries, one distillery and more restaurants per capita than San Francisco.
+Named one of Budget Travel's 10 Coolest Small Towns in America for 2018, Durango really lives up to its stellar reputation.
+Perched at 6,512 feet, this charming historic town has an awesome craft beverage scene and more restaurants per capita than San Francisco.
 It also has fantastic mountain biking and hiking trails.

 But at its heart is the railroad.
 Founded by the Denver & Rio Grande Railroad Co. in 1880, the Durango & Silverton Narrow Gauge Railroad attracts approximately 200,000 passengers per year.
 Find out why this is such a popular attraction by taking the nine-hour round-trip train excursion from Durango to the tiny, historic mining town of Silverton.
 Or if you have limited time, opt for the Skyway Tour, in which you ride the train one way and a bus the other.